facebook/lexical/packages/lexical-website-new/docs/concepts/extending-nodes.md

 ## Creating custom nodes

 As mentioned above, Lexical exposes three base nodes that can be extended.
+In order to get the text content of the entire editor, you should use `rootNode.getTextContent()`.

 > Did you know?
 Nodes such as `ElementNode` are already extended in the core by Lexical, such as `PargraphNode` and`RootNode`!